-And in addition to that perspective, you know, growing and scaling these businesses for management teams is hard.
+In addition to that perspective, growing and scaling these businesses for management teams is hard.
 It’s exciting, and it’s fun, but it’s also hard.
-And we can do a lot to help, as I said, de-risk that; but you’ve got to have the right culture, collaboration, self-awareness, excitement and ambition at the organization to be able to make that successful.
+We can do a lot to help, as I said, de-risk that, but you’ve got to have the right culture, collaboration, self-awareness, excitement, and ambition at the organization to be able to make that successful.

 Mark Healy (19:03):

 Think back to the years when you were first leaving Silver Lake and first had the idea that you guys could create something that was more growth-minded, more nimble, more entrepreneurial.